sayuri-moodliar/AI-and-ML_Biodiversity/README.md

 Code set to private - contact owner for access to notebooks

-See blogpost on effect on biodiversity of using drones and robots for pollination https://sayuri-moodliar.medium.com/a-bee-or-a-bee-droid-that-is-the-question-f58ba8a095a5
+See blogpost on insect biodiversity effect of using drones and robots for pollination https://sayuri-moodliar.medium.com/a-bee-or-a-bee-droid-that-is-the-question-f58ba8a095a5